solarslurpi/GrowTentAirFlow/README.md

 This guide provides instructions on building and using a PC fan holder for your grow tent.
 It covers the 3D-printed parts, wiring, and power setup.

-#### ❤️ 🙏 Thanks to Those That Went Before
+# ❤️ 🙏 Thanks to Those That Went Before
 **Thank you to the kind, and amazingly gifted folks that share their work.**  It is far easier for me to modify an existing design/implemenation than to forge an unchartered path.
 - The actual fan holder parts is a modification of [**Brundak's** Fan holder - desk fan on printables](https://www.printables.com/model/272507-fan-holder-desk-fan)
 - The stake is a modification of [the tent stake designed by **mistertech**](https://www.thingiverse.com/thing:2758339).

-### 🌱 In the Grow Tent
+# 🌱 In the Grow Tent
-The image here shows the integrated system in the grow tent.
-The intent is to give an overview of how everything fits together.
-TODO: NEED AN IMAGE

 <div align="center">
 <img src="fan_in_the_wild_1.jpg" width="33%">
 <img src="fan_in_the_wild_2.jpg" width="33%">